Beyond Linear Surrogates: High-Fidelity Local Explanations for Black-Box Models: Introduction

-Although methods like LIME have been widely adopted, prior studies have identified critical limitations, including instability across independent runs, sensitivity to hyperparameter selection, and low fidelity in regions with nonlinear decision boundaries \cite{limeSurvey}.
+Although methods like LIME have been widely adopted, prior studies have identified critical limitations, including instability, sensitivity to hyperparameter selection, and low fidelity in regions with nonlinear decision boundaries \cite{limeSurvey}.
 These challenges restrict the reliability of such explanations, particularly in high-stakes, safety-critical environments.
-To enhance the local fidelity, prior studies have replaced LIME’s linear surrogate with nonlinear modeling frameworks capable of capturing complex local decision boundaries \cite{bmb-lime},\cite{lemna}.
-In particular, Multivariate Adaptive Regression Splines (MARS)\cite{friedman1991multivariate} extend linear regression by partitioning the feature space into piecewise linear regions and fitting local splines, thus capturing nonlinear interactions.
+The locality issue arises when the perturbed samples used to train the local surrogate model fail to adequately capture the true local decision boundary around the instance being explained.
+Similarly, the low fidelity issue, when the surrogate model is often constrained to be linear, prevents it from faithfully approximating the behaviour of complex black-box models, especially along highly nonlinear decision boundaries.
+Importantly, low fidelity does not arise only from poor locality caused by suboptimal sampling.
+It can also result from surrogate model that fails to capture non-linearity. \cite{lime_survey} Therefore, reliable local explanations require both sampling that maintains locality and a surrogate model capable of modeling nonlinear relationships.

-In this study, we aim to develop a high-fidelity explanation method that accurately learns the decision boundary localized to the instance being explained and models the nonlinear local classification boundaries or regression splines.
-By relaxing assumptions of local linearity and feature independence, our method aims to significantly enhance explanation fidelity and interpretability for complex ML models, contributing to more trustworthy and transparent decision-making systems.
+In this study, we propose a novel high-fidelity local interpretable model agnostic explanation method (HF-LIME) that accurately learns the decision boundary localized to the instance being explained and models the nonlinear local classification boundaries.
+By relaxing assumptions of local linearity and feature independence, the proposed method aims to significantly enhance the local fidelity and interpretability of explanations for complex ML models, thereby contributing to more trustworthy and transparent decision-making systems.
+The proposed local model agnostic explanation method uses multivariate adaptive regression splines (MARS) and N-ball sampling strategies.
+MARS aims to capture reference model's non-linear local boundaries, thereby enhancing the local fidelity, and N-ball sampling technique samples perturbed samples directly from a desired distribution instead of reweighting, like in LIME, leading to further improvement in the fidelity.

-The main contributions of this paper are as follows: \begin{itemize} \item We propose a novel local explanation method that integrates a sampling-based technique and a piecewise linear surrogate model to address the locality issue and enhance the local fidelity of the explanation method.

-\item We conducted experiments on real-world datasets to evaluate the performance of our method in comparison to LIME and LEMON.
-The results demonstrate the superiority of m-LIME in terms of generating high-fidelity explanations. \end{itemize}